-.
+Forest Land and Tree Canopy.
 Forest cover is the most natural and least polluting land cover in Calvert County.
-Forested areas historically covered the majority of Calvert County the Town Center.
+Forested areas historically covered the majority of the Town Center.
 Forest interior (forest more than 300 feet from a forest edge) provides important habitat to many species.
 Forest cover adjacent to streams (riparian forests) is essential to preserving water quality.
 Forests absorb nitrogen in both surface and shallow groundwater, trap phosphorous-laden sediment and remove other pollutants resulting from adjacent land uses and from atmospheric deposition.
 In addition to mitigating pollution, forests provide important wildlife habitat, induce groundwater recharge and minimize flooding.
 Riparian forest canopy also provides shade, which is critical for moderating stream temperature and the roots of the trees that stabilize stream banks and protect against erosion.

-impervious surface of 10% or more of a watershed generally results in poor water quality and stress on aquatic species.
-Increasing tree and forest coverage, minimizing impervious surface in the Prince Frederick Town Center watersheds is important to maintain good water quality in Hunting, Parkers and Battle creeks.
+American Forests recommends an urban tree canopy cover of 40 to 60%, depending upon existing conditions, as well as impervious surface of 10% or less of a watershed to minimize poor water quality and stress on aquatic species.
+In 2024, approximately 49% of the Prince Frederick Town Center was covered in tree canopy.
+Tree canopy coverage in all three watershed is above the recommended 40%.
+There is 60% tree canopy in Parkers Creek, 56% in Hunting Creek, while the Battle Creek Cypress Swamp Sanctuary comprising 100 acres of protected bald cypress trees is well known, overall Battle Creek tree canopy coverage is not readily available.
+Additionally, approximately 24% of the Town Center is impervious surfaces.Increasing tree and forest coverage, minimizing impervious surface and managing runoff from untreated impervious surface in the Prince Frederick Town Center watersheds is important to maintain good water quality in Hunting, Parkers and Battle creeks.
 The terms forest, tree canopy, and tree canopy coverage are defined by the Calvert County Zoning Ordinance.
 See the sidebar for the definitions on the following page.